Military Fitness Is Broken: Why Most PT Programs Fail

 Strength is not bodybuilding.
 Strength is armor.
 Stronger muscles and connective tissue tolerate higher workloads.

-They absorb impact.
+They absorb impact

-They stabilize joints.
+They stabilize joints

-They reduce injury risk.
+They reduce injury risk

 That is not grit.
 That is negligence.

+Modern performance training understands this.
 Many military PT programs do not.
 The tactical athlete performance pyramid shows exactly where strength sits in a correctly ordered training architecture and why removing it collapses everything built above it.

 Conditioning Without Structure Fails

+Conditioning is necessary.
+Unstructured conditioning is destructive.
 When every conditioning session is high intensity, the aerobic system never develops properly.

-Recovery suffers.
+Recovery suffers

-Fatigue accumulates.
+Fatigue accumulates

-Performance plateaus.
+Performance plateaus

 Effective conditioning requires intent.